Stop! Who would cross the Bridge of Death must answer me these questions three, ‘ere the other side he see.

 Instead of doing anything other than examining, looking, waiting, summoning

-help, panicking, or panicking anyway when the location is Eternal Peril:
+help, panicking, or panicking anyway when the location is Eternal_Peril:

-decrease peril counter by 1;
+decrease countInPeril by 1;

-say "[We][']re in too much peril to think about doing that right now."
+say "[We][']re in too much peril to think about doing that right

-instead.
+now." instead.

 To end the game perilously: